Ixcatl/fables_novasophonia/docs/core/items.rst

 Value
 ==========
 Most items have a given *value*, designated by a ☼ symbol.
 This doesn't mean any currency in particular; rather, it signifies the bartering power of any given item.
-Many currencies might exist between differing cultures, often being useful items themselves.

 ------------------------------------------------------------------------------------------------------------------------------

-Currency & Materials
+Materials & Currency
 ==========
+No matter where a campaign may go, many different crafting materials permeate the worlds.
+Thanks to widespread appraisal magicks, minted tokens are not necessary in most storefronts - instead, metals and other commodities are bartered in their raw forms.
+Thus, **this ruleset does not use traditional RPG currency**; every copper, silver, or gold piece are items

 Commodities
 ----------